Zero-irp/ViewProj-Blog/_posts/2025-07-17-part-5-trampoline-hooking.md

 When we inject a jump at the target instruction, we overwrite some of the game’s original instructions.
 If we don’t restore them later inside our trampoline, the game will break because those instructions were never executed.

 So, first we read and store those original bytes.
-In this case, we need 13 bytes (the exact size we counted for the jump without spilling into the next instruction).
+In this case, we need to restore 13 bytes.

 <div class="cpp-code"><span class="type">BYTE</span> <span class="var">stolenBytes</span>[<span class="num">13</span>];
 <span class="fn">ReadProcessMemory</span>(